ahelmi365/GET-JS-Talk/README.md

 - A Promise is an object that represents the eventual completion or failure of an asynchronous operation.
 - Promises returns an object to which you attach callbacks, instead of passing callbacks into a function.
 - A Promise is in one of these states:
-  - pending: initial state, neither fulfilled nor rejected.
+  - `pending`: initial state, neither fulfilled nor rejected.
-  - fulfilled: meaning that the operation was completed successfully.
+  - `fulfilled`: meaning that the operation was completed successfully.
-  - rejected: meaning that the operation failed.
+  - `rejected`: meaning that the operation failed.

 ```js
 let promise = new Promise(function (resolve, reject) {